-Madonna Blasted For Her Tribute To Aretha Franklin During the VMAs
+Madonna Blasted For Her Tribute To Aretha Franklin During The VMAs

 “None of this would have happened, could have happened, without our lady of soul.
 She led me to where I am today… And I know she influenced so many people in this house night.
 In this room tonight.
 And I want to thank you, Aretha, for empowering all of us.”

-The outfit that Madonna wore was quite eccentric. she wore a baggy black dress, but adorned herself with tons of bracelets, necklaces, and a headpiece in vibrant colors.
+The outfit that Madonna wore was quite eccentric.
+She wore a baggy black dress, but adorned herself with tons of bracelets, necklaces, and a headpiece in vibrant colors.

 When Madonna is supposed to be honoring Aretha Franklin but goes on about her self for 10 mins straight #VMAs pic.twitter.com/Br6I8dknxb